Welcome to It’s A Magical Life. In this podcast I’m here today with the gorgeous Kenna Dean on Resilience.

 So Kenna, welcome!
 We have so much to talk about.

 Well, I’m excited to be here.
-I think this is very, you know, exciting – I always enjoy speaking and telling my story and hopefully leaving the listeners with a little nugget that maybe they – they didn’t have before they tuned in.
-And I have such a variety of topics and a lot of wisdom from all my years.
+I think this is very exciting – I always enjoy speaking and telling my story and hopefully leaving the listeners with a little nugget that maybe they didn’t have before they tuned in.
+I have such a variety of topics and a lot of wisdom from all my years.
 So hopefully I can be of service and, and help out.

 Terrific.
 So let’s get started.
 So you’ve had more than 30 years of executive business development sales leadership coaching experience under your belt.
 That is amazing.
 What got you started in this?